rkp8/SmartGymsScheduleManager/README.md

 ## Account types

-`admin` -  Admin can add new trainers, classes and assign classes to trainers.
-Admin can see list of all: appointments, trainers, members, invoices.
-He can also issue invoices manually for all confirmed appointments.
+`admin` -  Can add new trainers and classes.
+Can assign classes to trainers.
+Can see list of all: appointments, trainers, members, invoices.

-`trainer` - can be created by admin only.
-Trainers can set their own working plan, add breaks to that working plan and change the classes they teach.
+`trainer` -  Can set their own working plan, add breaks to that working plan and change the classes they teach.

-`member regular` - registration page is public and can be visited by everyone.
-Member can book new appointments and manage them.
-This type of member sees only services which target regular member.
+`member regular` -  Can book new appointments and manage them.
+Sees only classes which target regular members.

-`member premium` - almost the same as a regular member.
-The only difference is that this type of account can see services which target premium members.
+`member premium` - Same as regular member except can only see classes which target premium members.

 ## Booking process

 To book a new appointment member needs to click `New Appointment` button on all appointments page and then:

-1. Choose desired class from available classes list
+1. Choose a desired class from the list of available classes
-2. Choose trainer for the selected class
+2. Choose a trainer for the selected class
 3. Choose one of the available dates and times
-4. Click book on confirmation page
+4. Click book button on the confirmation page

+<b>Notable Functions: </b>
 Live Gym Capacity is refreshed each time home page is loaded:

 This is done by retrieving the start and end time for every scheduled class and checking to see if this interval contains the current time in EST. If it does, then the initial max capacity is decremented by 1.
 The initial value can be specified by the gym owner.
 In the demo, the initial max capacity is set to 30.